path-racer/msquic/README.md

 To merge with latest msquic, use: `git rebase upstream/main`

-Modified to compile for Path with Intel compiler and MSVC 2022.
+Modified to compile for Path with Intel compiler and MSVC 2022, utilizing various Intel/LLVM optimizations.

 Powershell: